5Q: Basketball tournaments

 Erik: The most memorable chant or roast you’ve ever heard while you were on the court.
 Sam, you got one?

 Dekker: Yeah.
-My, senior year of high school state championship game.
-In the 4th quarter, they were chanting overrated at me.
-And our assistant coach, Mike Theobald grabbed My dad and said, you hear that?
-And my dad said was.
-You know, our head coach was locked in the game, said, no. And he said, that ain't smart.
+My senior year of high school state championship game.
+In the 4th quarter, they were chanting ‘overrated’ at me.
+And our assistant coach, Mike Theobald, grabbed my dad and asked ‘you hear that?’
+And my dad (the head coach) was locked in the game, said no. And (Theobald) said, ‘that ain’t smart.’

 Brust: The rest is history.